 Watering

-Since you’ll have rainfall at this time, only water when needed.
+Since there will be rainfall at this time, only water when needed.
 During summers, Kentucky bluegrass needs about 3 inches of water per week.
 It is best to water 1 inch every alternate day.

 If you’re letting your grass go dormant, water every two weeks.